Club-Alpin-Annecy/collectives/doc/source/github_validation.rst

 Workflow `Tests`
 ------------------

-Pytest is the preferred tests framework are functionnal tests.
-It shall test at least 60% of the app code.
-It works both as functionnal and unit tests.
+Pytest is the preferred tests framework.
+It should test at least 60% of the app code.
+It works both as functional and unit tests.
 More info :doc:`tests`.

 Workflow `Sphinx`